-Mr. Quirós, a Costa Rican economist, received a degree in Economics from the Universidad de Costa Rica and a Masters degree in Agricultural Economics from Ohio State University.
-For over 20 years he has conducted evaluations of and research on microfinance organizations and projects.
-Though Mr. Quirós has a specialty in microfinance, he also works on a broad range of issues in the field of economic development.
-While working throughout Latin America, he served as a consultant to a variety of international organizations, including the World Bank and the U.N.’s Food and Agriculture Organization of the United Nations (FAO).
-He worked in Bolivia as development finance specialist and the Deputy Director of SEFIR, a financial services project funded by USAID and implemented by DAI.
+Rodolfo Quirós is a Costa Rican economist, with degrees in Economics from the Universidad de Costa Rica and in Agricultural Economics from The Ohio State University.
+For over 20 years he has been conducting evaluations and research on microfinance organizations and projects as well as analyzing diverse issues in economic development, with an emphasis on rural finance.
+He has been a consultant in many Latin American countries for a multiplicity of international organizations, including the World Bank and the Food and Agriculture Organization of the United Nations (FAO).
+He worked in Bolivia as development finance specialist and Deputy Director for SEFIR, a financial services project funded by USAID and implemented by DAI.
 He was Regional Director for Central America, México and the Caribbean for LOCFUND, a microfinance oriented second-tier lending program.
-He has been associated with Academia de Centroamérica, a research institute in Costa Rica where he has participated in numerous research and policy dialogue exercises.
+He has been associated with Academia de Centroamérica, a research institute based in Costa Rica where he has participated in numerous research and policy dialogue exercises.
 He now works as independent consultant.